Pavel Kroupa: Teaching

 Comment:

-This course gives an outline of the birth and dynamical evolution of star clusters, and of the dynamical processes acting within dense stellar systems.
-These include energy equipartition, destruction of binary systems and the acceleration of stars to high energies.
-Knowledge of these issues is essential for an understanding of star formation as well as of the distribution of stars on galactic scales because most stars are born in clusters.
+This course gives an outline of the birth and dynamical evolution of star clusters, and of the dynamical processes acting within these dense stellar systems.
+The content of this course encompasses the energy equipartition process, stellar evolution, dissociation of binary systems and the acceleration of stars to high kinetic energies.
+Knowledge of these issues is useful for the understanding of star formation because most of the observed stars in galactic fields have been dynamically processed in their birth dynamical structures/in their embedded star clusters.
+This knowledge is also useful for understanding the kinematical and dynamical properties of galactic field stellar populations which differ in different galaxies.
+The integrated galactic initial mass function (IGIMF) theory and other integrated galactic field problems are taught.

 Back to Top